Live Casino Side Bets

 Side Bets in Live Dealer Blackjack

-Blackjack is one of those casino games whose structure easily yields itself to the introduction of side bets.
-Many of the live dealer variations available online offer a broad range of options for side bettors, with the most popular side wagers being grouped into two main categories, Perfect Pairs and 21+3 (Rummy).
-Let’s have a closer look at what they are all about and how they pay.
+Blackjack is one of the casino games whose structure readily lends itself to side bets.
+Many live dealer variants available online feature a broad range of options for side bettors, with the most popular wagers falling into two main categories: Perfect Pairs and 21+3 (Rummy).
+Let’s take a closer look at what these bets involve and how they pay.

 The Perfect Pairs Group of Side Bets